jzhao0802/palab/functions/model_aggregation.md

   * _Spearman's correlation coefficient_: Spearman's correlation coefficient between the P(Class1) for _Model1_ and P(Class1) for _Model2_.
 The result should be rounded to two decimal places.
     * p-value is not needed here as all models will have the same number of observations.
   * _Class 1 Consensus_: The percentage of _Model1_'s Class 1 prediction that _Model2_'s class prediction agrees with.
-    * This should make use of the `predict.thresh` parameter to transform the P(Class1) for each model into a prediciton for class 1.
+    * This should make use of the `predict.quantile` parameter to transform the P(Class1) for each model into a prediciton for class 1, by taking the top `predict.quantile` observations as class 1.
     * Example: Let us say that _Model1_ predicts 20k out of 100k observations as positve.
 Of those 20k, _Model2_ predicts 15k as positive.
 This column should then read 75%.
     * This column is realtive to _Model1_ only.
   * _Model1 PR AUC_: Area under the PR curve for Model 1.